Coupling an elastic string to an active bath: the emergence of inverse damping: Setup

-with mobility $\mu$, (common) propulsion speed $c$ and spins $s_i=\pm 1, i=1,\ldots,N$ which randomly flip $s_i\leftrightarrow -s_i$ independently at a rate $\alpha$.
-That tumbling is the only stochastic ingredient in the dynamics for $(\phi, z)$. \\ In \eqref{probe dynamics}, the force by the field is conservative and induces a gradient flow along the field $\phi$, weighted by $G$.
+with mobility $\mu$, (common) propulsion speed $v_0$, and spins $s_i=\pm 1, i=1,\ldots,N$ that randomly flip $s_i\leftrightarrow -s_i$ independently at a rate $\alpha$.
+That tumbling is the only stochastic ingredient in the dynamics of $(\phi, z)$.
+Note that the active noise $v_0 s_i$ reduces to thermal noise $\sqrt{2 \mu k_B T} \xi_i$ at temperature $T$ in the passive (thermal equilibrium) limit, \cite{rtp_distribution}, $v_0 \to \infty, \alpha \to \infty$ keeping the ratio $v_0^2 / \alpha = 2\mu k_B T$ fixed.
+This limit inspires to define an effective inverse temperature $\beta_{\text{eff}} = 2 \alpha \mu / v_0^2$.} \\ In \eqref{probe dynamics}, the force by the field is conservative and induces a gradient flow along the field $\phi$, weighted by $G$.
 The right-hand side of \eqref{original klein gordon equation} couples the string with the positions $z_i(t)$ of active particles so that an inhomogeneous force at $r = z_i(t)$ locally pushes/pulls on the string.
-When $\lambda G(x) > 0$ ($< 0$), it reduces (increases) the field $\phi$ and promotes its convex (concave) shape near the particle location; see Fig.~\ref{tikzpicturephi}. \\
+When $\zeta_\phi G(x) > 0$ ($< 0$), it reduces (increases) the field $\phi$ and promotes its convex (concave) shape near the particle location; see Fig.~\ref{tikzpicturephi}. \\

-The string-particle interaction follows \cite{Gambassi1, Gambassi2} with potential $U_{\phi} $ and we think of the string interacting locally within the spatial extent of an active colloid, determined by the support of $G(x)$.
-We prefer a smooth function on the circle that keeps track of the particle size, {\it e.g.}, a von Mises distribution is the circular analog of the normal distribution, \cite{evans2000statistical},
+The string-particle interaction follows \cite{Gambassi1, Gambassi2} with potential $U_{\phi} $, and we think of the string interacting locally within the spatial extent of an active colloid, determined by the support of $G(x)$.
+We prefer a smooth function on the circle that keeps track of the particle size {\it e.g.} the von Mises distribution as the circular analogue of the normal distribution, \cite{evans2000statistical},

 with $I_0(p)$ the modified Bessel function of the first kind and order $0$, and $p \geq 0$.
-Its maximum lies at $x = 0$ and the ratio of maximum to minimum values equals $e^{2p}$. \\
+Its maximum lies at $x = 0$ and the ratio of maximum to minimum values equals $e^{2p}$.

-The difference between $\pm c$ and $\mu \,f_\phi(z)$ plays an important role in \eqref{probe dynamics}.
-For the particles to move around the circle, we assume that, at least initially, $c > \mu\,|f_\phi(z_i)|$.
+The difference between $\pm v_0$ and $\mu \,f_\phi(z)$ plays an important role in \eqref{probe dynamics}.
+For the particles to move around the circle, we assume that, at least initially, $v_0 > \mu\,|f_\phi(z_i)|$.
 Of course, since $\phi$ has a dynamics on its own, this assumption can eventually break down; see Section \ref{section remarks and outlook}, after which the particles get stuck and push in one of the potential wells of $U_\phi$ created by $\phi$.